gopro/labs/docs/control/divemode/README.md

 ## Background
 Dive mode optimizes the Hypersmooth stabilization for underwater.
-It might be no surprise, but HyperSmooth is designed for the camera operation above the water’s surface, underwater there is typically less camera shake, and HS is still 70% effective at removing shake.
+It might be no surprise, but HyperSmooth is designed for the camera operation above the water's surface, underwater there is typically less camera shake, and HS is still 70% effective at removing shake.
 This hack adapts HS to use the refractive index (RI) of water
 (defaults to 1.335, good for fresh and command salt water), to remove closer to 100% of unwanted shake.<br>